rust-lang/async-fundamentals-initiative/RFC/refined_impls.md

 > - What parts of the design do you expect to resolve through the implementation of this feature before stabilization?
 > - What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?

+## Do we need a soft transition?

+In "Transitioning away from the current behavior" we describe two possible paths: immediate stabilization of any API the compiler accepts that happens to look refined today, and doing a soft transition.

+While a soft transition is the more conservative approach, it also isn't obvious that it's necessary.

+It would help to do an analysis of how frequently "dormant refinements" occur on crates.io today, and of a sample of those, how many look accidental versus an extended API that a crate author might have meant to expose.

 ## Should `#[refine]` be required in future editions?

 As discussed in [Drawbacks], this feature could lead to library authors accidentally publishing refined APIs that they did not mean to stabilize.
 We could prevent that by requiring the `#[refine]` attribute on any refined item inside an implementation.

-It would help to do an analysis of how frequently "dormant refinements" occur on crates.io today, and of a sample of those, how many look accidental versus an extended API that a crate author might have meant to expose.

 If we decide to require the `#[refine]` annotation in future editions for all refinements, the only edition change would be that the lint in earlier editions becomes a hard error in future editions.

 Alternatively, we may even want to require annotations for more subtle features, like lifetimes, while not requiring them for "louder" things like `impl Trait` in return position.

+This question would also benefit from the analysis described in the previous section.

 # Future possibilities
 [future-possibilities]: #future-possibilities